twobitcircus/rpi-build-and-boot/README.md

 The virtual machine is set up with the tools to do this automatically.

 1. Type `vagrant ssh` to drop into a shell on your virtual machine.
-1. `cd /opt/ansible`
-1. `source ./hacking/env-setup`
 1. `ssh pi@10.0.0.101` and log in (the password is `raspberry`).
 Immediately log back out.
 We did this to add the host to the known_hosts file.
-1. From the vagrant shell, type `bin/ansible-playbook --ask-pass -i "10.0.0.101," /vagrant/openframeworks-pi.yml` (the password is 'raspberry')
+1. From the vagrant shell, type `ansible-playbook --ask-pass -i "10.0.0.101," /vagrant/openframeworks-pi.yml` (the password is 'raspberry')
 1. Another cup of coffee.

 ## Test it out!

+When you're ssh'ed into your virtual machine, you can access the root partition in /opt/raspberrypi/root.
+Dig deeper, and you'll find /opt/raspberrypi/root/opt/openframeworks.
+This is the armv6 OpenFrameworks directory, uncompressed and ready to go.
+It's symlinked to /opt/openframeworks for simplicity.

 The virtual machine has an alias `rmake` which calls the cross-compiler with the appropriate options.